anotherhollow1125/next-client-win/README.md

 ### 5. Exclusion Settings

-`.ncs / excludes.json` is a JSON file consisting of the` blacks` and `wihtes` fields.
+`.ncs/excludes.json` is a JSON file consisting of the `blacks` and `wihtes` fields.
 You can open the file with the `edit excludes` command.

 Set `blacks` to the folder/file names you don't want to sync, and `whites` to the folder/file names you want to sync even if they are trapped by `blacks`, using **regular expressions**.
 Folders/files that are determined not to be synchronized will be ignored even if they are created locally, and will not be saved locally even if they are saved on the server in some other way.
-Whitelists take precedence over blacklists, for example, if `\d+\.txt` is included in `blacks`, but `10.txt` is included in `whites`, then `10.txt` will be synchronized.
+Whitelists take precedence over blacklists, for example, if `\\d+\\.txt` is included in `blacks`, but `10.txt` is included in `whites`, then `10.txt` will be synchronized.
+Note that since the excludes is json file, "\" must be escaped to "\\".

 Because the check is done only for each folder/file name, it is not possible to check "I don't want to synchronize `hoge/target`, but I want to synchronize `fuga/target`".
 Please be aware of this point.

 Folders/filenames starting with `.` and `~` are not synced by default, although this is not stated in `blacks` and `whites`.

-Do not include `\.ncs` in `whites`.
+Do not include `\\.ncs` in `whites`.
 The log file will keep being updated, resulting in an infinite loop and a heavy load on the server.
 (If you really want to synchronize, set `RUST_LOG` to `OFF`.
 The cost is that the log files will not be fully functional).

 ## Q&A